BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 private readonly ActivitySource _activitySource = new("mycompany.instrumentation");
 ```

-`mycompany.instrumentation` is the name of the activity source, and we'll use this later to tell OpenTelemetry to listen to activites produced by this  `ActivitySource`.
+`mycompany.instrumentation` is the name of the activity source, and we'll use this later to tell OpenTelemetry to listen to activities produced by this  `ActivitySource`.

 Next, wrap our `HashPassword()` logic with an `Activity`, by calling `ActivitySource.StartActivity(name)`: